-- The number of employees increased during this period for private goods-producing work (+123) and local government work (+49). - The number of employees decreased during this period for federal government (-54, this does not include numbers of enlisted USCG personnel), state government (-29), and private service-providing work (-221).
+- The number of employees increased during this period for private goods-producing work (+123) and local government work (+49). - The number of employees decreased during this period for federal government (-54 not including enlisted USCG personnel), state government (-29), and private service-providing work (-221).